jmg-creator/mycode/README.md

 # mycode
-This repository contains a Google Script that automatically send a list of emails from a Google sheet.
+This repository contains a Google Script that automatically send a list of emails from a Google sheet named "Listado".

+The first row of the sheet are column headers, thus the code only runs from the row number 2.
+It is assumed the last row is number 50.

+The subject and body of each email can be customized in the function enviarCorreo(candidato).
+Run the function enviarCorreos() to send the list of emails from the App Script page.

 The sheet is formed by the following columns: